Thomas Davis (Young Irelander): Early life

 Thomas Davis was born on 14 October 1814, in Mallow, County Cork, fourth and last child of James Davis, a Welsh surgeon in the Royal Artillery based for many years in Dublin, and an Irish mother.
 His father died in Exeter a month before his birth, en route to serve in the Peninsular War.
 His mother was Protestant, but also related to the Chiefs of Clan O'Sullivan of Beare, members of the Gaelic nobility of Ireland.

 His mother had enough money to live on her own and moved back to Dublin in 1818, taking up residence at 67 Lower Baggot Street in 1830, where Davis lived until his death in 1845.
 He attended school in Lower Mount Street, then went to Trinity College, Dublin.
 He became auditor of the College Historical Society, and graduated in 1835 with a degree in Logic.
-From 1836 to 1838, he studied law in London and Europe; although he qualified as a lawyer in 1838, he never practiced.
+From 1836 to 1838, he studied law in London and Europe; although he qualified as a lawyer in 1838, he never practised.

 Cultural nationalist

-Davis gave a voice to the 19th-century foundational culture of modern Irish nationalism.
-Formerly it was based on the republicans of the 1790s and on the Catholic emancipation movement of Daniel O'Connell in the 1820s and 1830s, which had little in common with each other except for independence from Britain; Davis aimed to create a common and more inclusive base for the future.
+Davis has been seen as an early exponent in Ireland of what has since been understood as cultural nationalism.
+In contrast to the Painite republicanism of the 1790s, and to the mix of Benthamite utilitarianism and Catholic devotionalism that characterised O'Connell's leadership of the national movement, Davis promoted the Irish language as a means of reconnecting with the Gaelic past.

+Davis drew inspiration from the civic and enlightenment ideas promoted by the United Irishmen prior to the 1798 Rebellion.
+One of Davis's first major projects was a collection of the bar, and parliamentary speeches, with a "Memoir and Historical Notices", of John Philpot Curran.
+Karl Marx was to recommend it to Friedrich Engels on the basis of being able to find there "quoted there all the sources for the United Irishmen".

+Davis was also the source of a hagiography of The United Irishmen, centred on the figure of Wolfe Tone.
+In 1843, he published his elegiac poem Tone's Grave, and with the blessing Tone's widow Mathilda (in American exile), organised the first Bodenstown Tone memorial.
+With for his fellow Young Irelander (and Protestant) John Mitchel, Tone for Davis was an "alternative national hero" to O'Connell, "the Liberator", with whose solicitation of Whig government favour and Catholic clericalism he was increasingly at odds.

-As a Protestant, Davis preached religious unity, often building on ideas promoted by the secular United Irishmen prior to the 1798 Rebellion.
-He was heavily influenced by Romantic nationalism and the ideas of Johann Gottfried von Herder (1744–1803), who argued nationality was not genetic but the product of climate, geography and inclination.
+It was a turn toward a romantic nationalism, in which Davis was influenced by the ideas of Johann Gottfried von Herder (1744–1803).
+For Herder nationality was not genetic but the product of climate, geography, history and inclination.
+Davis did write of an "unsaxonised" Ireland, but this was not an Ireland ethnically cleansed of those of his own British ancestry and reformed religion.
+Rather it was an Ireland in which Catholic and Protestant alike, find sufficient unity and strength in their education and in their "recollections, ancestral, personal, national" to resist England's "unnatural", "cosmopolite" influence.

-In September 1842, he established The Nation newspaper with Charles Gavan Duffy and John Blake Dillon.
-Ostensibly designed to support O'Connell's campaign for repeal of the 1801 Union, Davis made it a vehicle for promoting the Irish language, and an Irish cultural identity separate from that of Britain.
-This focus can be seen in several letters written shortly before his death in 1843, that emphasise the uniqueness of the Irish countryside, and its inhabitants as a "rising, not declining, people".

-His June 1840 speech as the outgoing president of the College Historical Society, contains the first explicit statement of belief in the Irish nation.

-The country of our birth, our educations, our recollections, ancestral, personal, national; the country of our loves, our friendships, our hopes; our country: the cosmopolite is unnatural, base - I would fain say, impossible.
-To act on a world is for those above it, not of it.
-Patriotism is human philanthropy.